 The Pattern Is Real

-Another study published in the Journal of the Academy of Nutrition and Dietetics titled “Diet Quality Is Lower and Energy Intake Is Higher on Weekends Compared with Weekdays” found that weekend eating typically involves more calories, more fat, and less fiber.
-Over time, this slow but steady weekend surplus adds up even if your weekdays look perfect.
+Studies show that most adults naturally weigh more after the weekend and less as the work week progresses.
+Weekend eating typically involves more calories, more fat, and less fiber.
+Over time, this slow but steady weekend surplus adds up — even if your weekdays look perfect.

 Your Monday through Thursday routine is usually not the problem.
 Your weekend strategy is.